The history of Jews in Rome is fraught with turbulence.

 But Boniface’s decree was short-lived.

 The Pope died just two years after issuing his Bull.
 His two successors, Innocent VII and Gregory XII had little interest in upkeeping it.

 Gradually, anti-Jewish sentiment stirred throughout the Church, culminating in calls to impose an ultimatum.
 Eventually, the Church and government of Rome decided that Wednesday March 6, 1430, would be the day that this ultimatum was imposed: when the Jews of Rome had to make a choice.
 Convert, or face the death penalty.

 On the appointed day a bizarre natural disaster befell the city.

 Rome was shaken by an incredible earthquake, so powerful in magnitude that many of the archbishops and priests who conceived the decree perished amidst the rubble.

 There seemed little doubt that the earthquake was portentous.
 On the very same day that Rome’s Jews were fated to face their mortal dilemma, Pope Martin V annulled the decree.

-Now, after pore than 600 years Jews are still living in Rome and there is a great Orthodox community that observe 100% all the Shabbat mizvot.
+Now, after more than 600 years, Jews are still living in Rome.
+The city is home to a great Orthodox community that observe 100% all the Shabbat mizvot.